QuentinRa/blog.quentinra.dev/tools/git/index.md

 # get the latest version on the server
 git pull
 # ... work a lot ...
-# check what's changed
+# check what changed
 git status
+# notify git that these files should be added
-# save your changes
+# to the save
 git add .
+# create a save named "I worked a lot"
 git commit -m "I worked a lot"
-# then send your changes to the server
+# then send your saves=commits to the server
-# (or not and repeat add/commit)
+# (or you can repeat work->add->commit)
 git push
 ```